Brown Eyes (song): Involvement of Peter Green

-Original guitarist Peter Green also took part in the sessions for "Brown Eyes", but his playing on the track is not credited on the original album release.
-Mick Fleetwood, the band's drummer, remembers that Green still remained in contact with the band and occasionally joined them in the studio.
+Peter Green, a founding member of the band, also took part in the sessions for "Brown Eyes", but his guitar playing on the track is not credited on the original album release.
+Mick Fleetwood, the band's drummer, remembered that Green still remained in contact with the band and occasionally joined them in the studio.
 At Fleetwood's request, Green overdubbed electric guitar on "Brown Eyes", although his playing was only included on the fade-out for the official release.
 The full recording session, dated 20 September 1979, appears on disc three of the 2015 deluxe edition of Tusk, which contains alternate recordings of the album's 20 tracks.
 This version has McVie singing different lyrics to those on the original album.